How to Calculate Net Worth

 Why Do I Need to Know My Net Worth?

-Before you learn how to calculate your net worth, you might want to know more about why you need to do it.
+Before you learn how to calculate it, you might want to know more about why you need to do it.
 Net worth is all about the big picture.
 It helps provide a sense of the overall state of your finances.
 Having that perspective can help guide your goals and decisions.

 Knowing your net worth can be a great motivator to tackle debt.
 Whether it’s finishing off a mortgage, eliminating credit card debt, or starting again after bankruptcy, reaching a positive net worth is a great feeling and accomplishment.